Classic brick apartment building courtyard

 What happens to my deferred taxes eventually?+

 Deferred taxes become due when you sell or redeem your OP units.
-However, OP units can be passed to heirs with a step-up in cost basis - which can eliminate the deferred tax liability entirely for the next generation.
+However, OP units can be passed to heirs with a step-up in cost basis, which can eliminate the deferred tax liability entirely for the next generation.

 What is my ongoing tax treatment as an OP unit holder?+